Solar Project Engineer banner

 • Certifications:

-• Certifications from organizations like the Solar Energy Industries Association (SEIA) can enhance your credentials.
+• Consider certifications like Certified Energy Manager (CEM) or certifications from organizations like the Solar Energy Industries Association (SEIA).

 • Strong analytical and problem-solving skills.

-• Proficiency in CAD software and simulation tools.
+• Proficiency in CAD software and project management tools.

 • Excellent communication and teamwork abilities.